Search ImagingPixel for Images by Camera or Lens

 Design and Built

 The Canon AE-1 is a switch-controlled shutter priority 35mm SLR film camera with a horizontal travel cloth-curtain focal plane shutter with an electronically controlled shutter speed range from 2 seconds to 1/1000 second, and B. Flash synchronization is at 1/60 second.
-The Film ISO speed range is from 25 to 3200.
+The ISO speed range is from 25 to 3200.

 Canon AE-1, Front Left